-Mammoth Mountain has a 11,053 foot summit, and 3,500 acres of rideable terrain.
-An average snowfall of 400 inches allows for riding and exploring natural hits, gullies, heart-pumping steep chutes, wide-open bowls, tree riding and wide-open cruisers.
+Mammoth Mountain has an 11,053-foot summit, and 3,500 acres of rideable terrain - so you can ride for days without hitting the same run twice.
+With an average snowfall of 400 inches, you can explore natural features, gullies, heart-pumping steep chutes, wide-open bowls, tree riding and carvable cruisers.
 Snowboarding is allowed on 100% of the mountain.

-The Unbound Terrain Parks at Mammoth Mountain is seven parks, with three halfpipes in the mix and is spread across 90 acres of terrain on Mammoth Mountain.
-There is Disco Park, Wonderland Park, X-Course, Forest Trail Park, Jibs Galore, South Park and Main park.
-Mammoth Mountain is the only resort in North America to offer three different-sized halfpipes: Mini Pipe, Super Pipe, Super Duper Pipe, (Olympic-size).
+The Unbound Terrain Parks at Mammoth Mountain include seven parks, and three half pipes spread across 90 acres of terrain.
+Transworld Snowboarding rated Mammoth Mountain as one of the top 10 park destinations in North America.
+There is Disco Park, Wonderland Park, X-Course, Forest Trail Park, Jibs Galore, South Park and Main Park - so there are lots of options, depending on your skill level and preferred terrain.
+Mammoth Mountain is the only resort in North America to offer three different-sized halfpipes: Mini Pipe, Super Pipe, Super Duper Pipe, (Olympic-size), which is what makes the mountain so appealing to everyone from novices to professionals.
 Top-of-the-line pipe cutting snowcats, highly trained staff, consistent snow, sunny days and a long spring are reasons why the world's best pipe riders return to train year after year at Mammoth Mountain.
-Mammoth Unbound Terrain Parks are groomed nightly by a team of 9 snowcats.
+The terrain parks are groomed nightly by a team of 9 snowcats.

-Snowboarding began in the Eastern Sierra in the mid-1980s and was one of the proving grounds of the sport's first pioneers.
-Since then, Mammoth and June Mountains have become top-rated ski resorts for snowboarding in the world.
-World class mountain with expansive challenging terrain and outstanding terrain parks have created a paradise where even newcomers to the sport fall in love with the slopes.
+Snowboarding began in the Eastern Sierra in the mid-1980s and was one of the proving grounds for the sport's early pioneers.
+June Mountain opened its slopes to snowboarding in 1987 and then Mammoth Mountain followed in 1989.
+Since then, Mammoth and June Mountains have become some of the top-rated ski resorts for snowboarding in the world.
+World-class mountains with expansive, challenging runs and outstanding terrain parks have created a paradise where even newcomers to the sport fall in love with the sport and these slopes.

-Unbound Blog: Talk to fellow riders about the parks and pipes conditions and learn what's new and coming on board in the Unbound.
+Talk to fellow riders about the parks and pipes conditions and learn what's new on the mountain by visiting the Unbound Blog.